Postpartum Depression Support

 Friends can also become affected by postpartum depression.
 It can be difficult to understand why the mother is withdrawing from social activities, acting distant or isolating herself.
 Friends should also seek education on the condition to better understand what to expect as the mother progresses.

 Friends can provide support by remaining encouraging and inclusive of the mother as she recovers.
-Even if she doesn’t seem interested or continues to act withdrawn, support and concern is still helpful in allowing the mother to heal.
+Even if she doesn’t seem interested or continues to act withdrawn, support and concern are still helpful in allowing the mother to heal.

 Guidance for Co-Workers

-Often times, co-workers are overlooked or left out of the loop when a mother suffers from postpartum depression.
+Oftentimes, co-workers are overlooked or left out of the loop when a mother suffers from postpartum depression.
 Co-workers are a large part of the woman’s life, so they can continue to communicate with the mother and her family as she faces this difficult time.